TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

 TopOTheHourBot is, and will always be open source.
 All code contributions will be subject to the [MIT license](./LICENSE).

-## High Level Overview
+## Where Are The Callbacks?

 One of the first things you'll probably notice upon seeing TopOTheHourBot's code is the lack of `on_message()`, `on_connect()`, `on_whatever()` functions that are prevalent in many IRC libraries today.
 TopOTheHourBot is a bit quirky, in that, its most fundamental operation of averaging batch segue ratings requires two things that are awkward to implement in traditional callback-based paradigms:

 1. Averaging numbers across messages requires memory of those numbers, meaning that a state must be saved across invocations to the message callback.
 2. Reporting the average is based on a factor of time, meaning that the callback must have knowledge over when it has last been invoked.

-TopOTheHourBot's paradigm addresses this awkwardness with an API built on the concept of attaching and detaching buffers to a central object.
+TopOTheHourBot has its own paradigm that makes an attempt to address these issues.
+The API it uses is built on the concept of attaching and detaching buffers (called `Channel`s) to a central object.
 This object fans messages out to each buffer, while the buffer provides tools to handle filtering, mapping, timeouts, etc. such that states and time between a cluster of messages can be managed within a single function.

-To showcase the difference this makes, suppose that our goal is to count the number of messages that contain the string `"hello"` - in a callback-based framework, this count must exist in the outer scope to "remember" what the prior count was:
+Suppose that our goal is to count the number of messages that contain the string `"hello"` - in a callback-based framework, this count must exist in the outer scope to "remember" what the prior count was:

 ```python
 class Listener: